glo0ml34f/grimux/README.md

 ./grimux -capture <pane-id>
 ```
 If `<pane-id>` is omitted, the current pane is captured.
+Pass `-verbose` to see detailed tmux communication logs.

 ## Finding pane IDs 🆔
 You can discover the ID of each pane with `tmux list-panes -F '#{pane_id} #{pane_title}'`.
 The `#{pane_id}` values (like `%1`, `%2` ...) can then be passed to `-capture`.